MultiMessageAggregation/multibridge/README.md

     └── Types.sol
 ```

+## Development
+Refer to the [Development Guide](./DEVELOP.md) for instructions on how to set up a development environment and run tests.

-## License
+## Contributing
-By contributing to the project, you agree that your contributions will be licensed under the project's [LICENSE](https://github.com/MultiMessageAggregation/multibridge/blob/main/LICENSE).
+Thank you for your interest in contributing to MMA!
+Please refer to our [Contributing Guidelines](./CONTRIBUTING.md) for more information.
+By contributing to the project, you agree that your contributions will be licensed under the project's [LICENSE](./LICENSE).